Improvita

 What is reliable human factors testing?

-Reliable human factors testing is the kind of testing done to show that the product can be used by the expected or planned users without major mistakes or problems and in the expected or planned conditions of use.
-The testing should be extensive, sensitive enough to identify faults allowed by user interface design, and the results should be generally applicable to real-world consumer use.
+Reliable human factors testing is the kind of testing done to show that the product can be used by the intended users without major mistakes or problems and in the proper context of use.
+The testing should be extensive, sensitive enough to identify use errors allowed by user interface design, and the results should be generally applied to improve the product design to limit any risks that may impact the consumer in the real-world.

 Who has to do human factors testing?